Karl Philipp, Prince of Schwarzenberg

 He participated in the Battle of Paris (1814), which forced Napoleon to abdicate.

 Schwarzenberg is well-remembered for his participation in the wars against Napoleon from 1803 to 1815.
 During the War of the Sixth Coalition to defeat Napoleon, Schwarzenberg was a pioneer of the Trachenberg Plan which led to the success at the Battle of Leipzig and later the campaigns against Napoleon on French soil.
 During the latter stage of the war he won many victories that garnered him fame and reputation as a military commander, particularly during his campaigns in Germany, Switzerland, and France during the war in 1814.
+The Trachenberg Plan called for avoiding direct battle with Napoleon himself; however, by a twist of fate, Schwarzenberg still ended up facing him.
+One encounter—the Battle of Dresden (1813)—resulted in a catastrophic tactical defeat for Schwarzenberg, but he also managed to beat Napoleon at Peterswalde (1813) and Arcis-sur-Aube (1814).
 In the years following the war, Schwarzenberg served as a diplomat for the Austrian Empire and later went on to serve as Austrian ambassador to Russia and also represented Austria at the Congress of Vienna.